-Bligh Reef is visited as one of a range of locations on the 4-5 night Far Northern Explorer Trips In April, May, September and October.
+Bligh Reef is visited as one of a range of locations on the 4-5 night Far Northern Explorer trips in late September and October.
 The Far Northern Explorer trips visit a massive Reef area covering over 5000sq nautical miles of reef, and we visit any variety of locations in the vicinity of Bligh Reef on these trips based on weather and fishing.
-The only trip guaranteed to fish Bligh Reef itself is our 7 Night Bligh Reef, Five Reef, and Margaret Bay Ultimate Adventure.
+The only trip guaranteed to fish Bligh Reef itself is our 7 Night Bligh Reef Ultimate Adventure.

 Getting to Bligh Reef

 Although this reef complex is only 85 kilometres offshore, it is still extremely remote.
-To access Bligh Rreef, you’ll board a plane in Cairns and fly to Lockhart River (population approximately 300).
-You’ll be met at Lockhart River and driven by 4WD on a bush track through the remote Cape York wilderness for a 1 hour trip to Portland Roads (population 20).
-The mothership will be anchored in the bay at Portland roads, where we’ll be waiting to pick you up from the beach and travel the short distance out to Bligh Reef to start fishing.
+To access Bligh Reef, you’ll board a plane in Cairns and fly to Lockhart River (population approximately 300).
+You’ll be met at Lockhart River and driven by bus to the mothership departure point.
 We’ll fish our way out to the reef, or head north to fish the islands and rivers, depending on guests’ choices.